-When you purchase through links in our articles we may earn a small commission.
-Read our affiliate disclosure.
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 Compact electric bikes offer the middle ground between fully folding and regular bikes.
 They usually have collapsible handlebars and can be easily fitted into the back of an SUV or estate car for ease of transport.
 Another great feature is they are designed to be adaptable for riders of all sizes – from a teenager through to a 6-foot-plus adult.